5 Ways To Fortify Your Immune System

 “You should include complex carbohydrates and fibrous foods like oats, buckwheat, onions, garlic, ginger and fermented foods.
 The gut bacteria also love the purple, blue and red fruits and vegetables.”

-For children with poor immunity, Fin recommends probiotics because the evidence is strong in this area, with children having less cold and flu symptoms with supplementation.
+For children with poor immunity, Fin recommends probiotics because the evidence is strong in this area, with children having fewer cold and flu symptoms with supplementation.

 Herbs work wonders on the immune system, says Fin.